Synthesis Studio II Projects in Dothan

-In Spring 2019, students in Dr. Byahut’s Synthesis Studio class developed several planning projects for the City of Dothan, AL. Dothan is a thriving and growing community which has embarked on several planning and development initiatives in recent years and continues to invest in their community.
+In Spring 2019, students in Dr. Byahut’s Synthesis Studio class developed several planning projects for the City of Dothan, AL. Dothan is a thriving and growing community that has embarked on several planning and development initiatives in recent years and continues to invest in its community.

-In teams of three, students completed following five planning projects:
+In teams of three, students completed the following five planning projects:

 (1) Land use capacity analysis citywide with particular focus on housing and mixed uses;